 - Dried Blood: If you see spots of fresh or dried blood on furniture fabrics, this is a conceivable sign that bedbugs have been active and feeding.

 - Insect skins: Bedbugs shed their skins or exoskeleton, in any event, multiple times as they travel through the phases of maturity.

 These shed skins look practically identical to a live bed bug aside from the exoskeleton will be increasingly translucent in appearance and won’t move.
 Since shed skins don’t deteriorate quickly, they begin to accumulate, and Generally, what you’ll see before you discover the bugs.

 - Excrement: Bedbug excrement or waste seems like black spots or thin black streaks.

 VACUUM AND STEAM

-On the off chance, you found any indications of bed bugs; you’ll need to begin treating your couch immediately.
-Start managing your furniture by utilizing a vacuum to pick up the same number of bed bugs, bed bug excrement, and eggs as conceivable along the cracks and crevices your couch.
+On the off chance, you found any indications of bed bugs, you’ll need to begin treating your couch immediately.
+Start managing your furniture by utilizing a vacuum to pick up the same number of bed bugs, bed bug excrement, and eggs as conceivable along the cracks and crevices of your couch.